riccardozulla/catan-ai/README.md

 ### Conclusions

-This implementation uses a supervised approach to train a game-playing agent to play the game.
+This implementation employs a supervised approach to train a game-playing agent to score the available moves and choose the best one.

 The game of Settlers of Catan has a stochastic nature that prevents us from reaching high performances and stability.
-For this reason, the implementation of a probabilistic approach using reiforcement learning techniques could be the next step of this project.
+For this reason, the implementation of a probabilistic approach using reinforcement learning techniques could be the next step in this project.